-I assume your sprints are 2 weeks, but I still recommend checking out this Q&A about how to better estimate long-term projects.
+I assume your sprints are 2 weeks, but I still recommend checking out this Q&A about how to do better estimates: "How can I get better at estimating long-term projects?"

 If you're seeing a lot of spillover, this means that your estimates are too aggressive, and you can probably be more proactive catching future issues.
-I recommend this Q&A for advice on how to smoothen execution on your tasks and projects.
+I recommend this Q&A for advice on how to improve there: "One of the projects I’m leading has a lot of thrash.
+How can I smoothen execution on future work?"

 Even for a smaller task (<1 week), it can pay huge dividends just thinking through the task and writing down your high-level thoughts and strategy on it for ~1 hour before writing any code.
 This is a behavior I see many earlier-in-career engineers need to learn.